AngleProtocol/angle-docs/core-module/overview.md

 # 🔭 Angle Core Module Overview

-## 🔎 TL;DR

-- It relies on three groups of stakeholders: stable seekers and holders, Hedging Agents and Standard Liquidity Providers.
+Angle Core Module relies on three groups of stakeholders: stable seekers and holders, Hedging Agents and Standard Liquidity Providers.

-- It can be used to issue multiple stablecoins, each with its own separate pools of backing collateral.
+{% hint style="info" %}
+While the Angle Core module is currently only used for agEUR, it could be generalized to other stablecoins.
+To this extent, the concepts here are not described for agEUR specifically, but for a stablecoin in general.
+{% endhint %}

+{% hint style="info" %}
+Smart contract addresses associated to the Core module for agEUR can be found [here](https://developers.angle.money/overview/smart-contracts/mainnet-contracts).
+{% endhint %}

 ## Three Groups of Stakeholders